-Cans should be empty and preferably rinsed out and crushed.
-Pie tins and foil (balled up) may also be recycled after food is removed and rinsed off.
+Cans should be empty and preferably rinsed out and not crushed.
+Pie tins and foils (balled up) may also be recycled after food is removed and rinsed off.

 Final Destination: Aluminum is recycled into new cans.